bwasilewski/gas-basic-inuitcss/README.md

-# Build Starter
+# Build Starter with Inuit CSS

-The purpose of this project is to define a useful starting point for developing small to medium-sized static websites while utilizing modern technologies to automate common tasks.
+This is a "fork" of [Build Starter](https://github.com/bwasilewski/build-starter) which replaces Bootstrap with [Inuit CSS](https://github.com/inuitcss/inuitcss).

 ## Features